ocaml/ocaml.org/data/tutorials/lg_01_functional_programming.md

 ## What Is Functional Programming?
 We've got quite far into the tutorial, yet we haven't really considered **functional programming**.
-All of the features given so far - rich data types, pattern matching, type inference, nested functions - you could imagine could exist in a kind of "super C" language.
-These are Cool Features certainly, and make your code concise, easy to read, and have fewer bugs, but they actually have very little to do with functional programming.
-In fact my argument is going to be that the reason that functional languages are so great is *not* because of functional programming, but because we've been stuck with C-like languages for years and in the meantime the cutting edge of programming has moved on considerably.
+All the features given so far (rich data types, pattern matching, type inference, nested functions) could exist in a "super C" language.
+These are cool features that make your code concise, easy to read, and have fewer bugs; however, they actually have very little to do with functional programming.
+In fact, the reason functional languages are so great is *not* because of functional programming but because we've been stuck with C-like languages for years, and in the meantime, cutting-edge programming has progressed considerably.
 So while we were writing
 `struct { int type; union { ... } }` for the umpteenth time, ML and
 Haskell programmers had safe variants and pattern matching on datatypes.
-While we were being careful to `free` all our `malloc`s, there have been languages with garbage collectors able to outperform hand-coding since the 80s.
+While we were being careful to `free` all our `malloc`s, there have been languages with garbage collectors able to outperform hand coding since the 80s.

-Well, after that I'd better tell you what functional programming is anyhow.
+Let's explore functional programming.

-The basic, and not very enlightening definition is this: in a **functional language**, **functions** are first-class citizens.
+The basic, and not very enlightening, distinction in **functional programming** is that **functions** are first-class citizens.

-Lot of words there that don't really make much sense.
-So let's have an
+Let's look at an
-example:
+example to illustrate:

 ```ocaml
 # let double x = x * 2 in